dianacruzpro/dianacruzpro2/README.md

-### console.log('Hellow World🏼👋🏼')
+### console.log('Hello World! 👋🏼')
-I am a freelancer and web developer, I am a person dedicated to helping other developers increase their technical skills in web design, web development, troubleshooting and more.
+I'm Sara, freelancer and web developer.
+I am a person dedicated to helping other developers increase their technical skills in web design, web development, troubleshooting and more.
 My main programming languages/platforms are: Azure, PHP and Java.

 <!--
 **SaraVCruz/SaraVCruz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.